jewei1997/StocksOnSale/README.md

 ## Development
  - run `python manage.py runserver` to start the app locally
- - if you make changes to the frontend, make sure to run `npm run build` first.
+ - if you make changes to the frontend, run `npm run build && python manage.py runserver`
- - To update financial data in db, look at instructions in update\_financial\_data.py
+ - To update financial data in db, look at instructions in `update\_financial\_data.py`
+ - To deploy to heroku, run: